Trade credit 101: What is trade credit and why do you need to offer it?

-Trade credit has been at the cornerstone of small business for as long as trade between businesses has existed.
-Some may even call it the greatest business facilitator of all time, but exactly what is trade credit?
-And why is it so essential for modern B2B e-commerce?
+Trade credit has been at the cornerstone of the economy for as long as trade between businesses has existed – that’s a long time!
+But exactly what is trade credit in business terms?
+And why is it so essential for modern B2B commerce?

-Clearly, trade credit is a key tool for B2B commerce, but for many merchants and marketplace owners it is still something of a mystery.
-In this article, we take it back to basics and tell you everything you need to know about offering trade credit to your business customers.
+Clearly, trade credit is a key tool for driving revenue and winning new business in B2B, but for many sellers it is still something of a mystery.
+In this guide, we take it back to basics and tell you everything you need to know about offering trade credit to your business customers.

 Here’s what we’ll be covering: